zc-97/SSDRec/readme.md

 * RecBole 1.0.1+
 * tqdm 4.64.0

-Specifically, we implement the denoising function in the third stage of SSDRec by integrating {HSD}(https://github.com/zc-97/HSD)
+Specifically, we implement the denoising function in the third stage of SSDRec by integrating with [HSD](https://github.com/zc-97/HSD)

 ## Preparing Environment
 ***